prismspecs/emotion-game-masterschool/README.md

+to do

+I need to log the entire "conversation".
+This should include everything the openAI bot says, as well as the player's tries and how long each one takes.
+The point of this is to update a SQL table and retain this in the game history.
+The user should be able to access this later: Put this chat history in with the 5 photos at the end.

+Use the specific OpenAI structured output.
+For reference, @https://platform.openai.com/docs/guides/structured-outputs

+Everything works by just using npm start, so we can take the python simple server reference out of the Readme.

 # Emotion Challenge Game

 A web application that uses your webcam to detect facial expressions and challenges you to match different emotions.
 Built with real-time face detection, AI coaching, and performance analytics.